-All organisms begin from a single cell.
-This single cell carries the DNA coding for all the proteins the adult organism will use.
-However, if this cell expressed all of these proteins at once it would not be functional.
-This cell must divide repeatedly, and the cells must begin the process of cell differentiation as they divide.
-The cell lines begin to emerge, and the cells get more and more specific.
+Life in All the organisms initiate from a single or one cell.
+This single cell contains DNA that contain the gene coding for all the proteins that will be used by an adult in future.
+If this cell expressed all of its proteins at one time it would not be useful or purposeful. cell must divide constantly, so the cells must begin the process of cell differentiation as they further divide.
+As the cell lines begin to emerge or appear, the cells get more and more specific.
 Eventually, an entire organism is formed with hundreds of different cell types from this process of cell differentiation.

 Specialized cells, tissues, organs, and systems:

-· A specialized cell is designed to do a particular job.
+· A specialized cell is aimed to do a specific work.

 · Muscle cells can contract and relax.